 The other woman followed in the film, Rukhsana, does not have such a happy ending.
 She was attacked with acid and set on fire with gasoline by her husband, sister-in-law, and mother-in-law.
 No one was arrested or tried for this crime.
 Although this woman left her husband after the attack, she was forced to move back in when her daughter became ill and she could not afford to care for her.
 During the film this woman still lives with the very people who attacked her, and is kept isolated from her daughter.
 Her surgeries are delayed when it is discovered she is pregnant.
 Her future is still uncertain and bleak at the end of the film.

 The makers of this film are now extending their mission through Project SAAVE (Stand Against Acid Violence), to use the film to increase awareness of acid violence against women, build a burn center in Lahore, Pakistan, and create opportunities for individuals around the world to help burn victims.

 Trailer for "Saving Face" Documentary

-Acid Attacks are Primarily Crimes Against Women, their Rights, and their Equality
+Acid Attacks: Crimes Against Women's Rights and Equality